 - Each wife takes turns to tell their story from their perspective using their list of ten words to help them.
 Before starting the activity encourage students to ask Henry (or the wives) to justify their actions.

-- Feedback open class.
+- Get some feedback in open class.
 Ask students if they found out anything surprising.

 very useful activity to stir up student's oral competences